ENGYS/HELYX-OS/pages/pages-root-folder/index.md

   title: "About HELYX-OS"
   url: 'http://engys.com/products/helyx-os'
   image: '/images/HELYX-OS-v231-welcomescreen.png'
-  text: 'HELYX-OS is an open-source Graphical User Interface designed to work natively with the version 2.4.0 of the OpenFOAM library.
+  text: 'HELYX-OS is an open-source Graphical User Interface designed to work natively with OpenFOAM version 2.4.0.
 The GUI is developed by ENGYS using Java+VTK and delivered to the public under the GNU General Public License.'
 widget2:
   title: "Installation"
   url: '/installation/'